DEFRA/adp-documentation/docs/How-to-guides/how-to-create-a-platform-service.md

 1. On the ADP portal click ‘Create...’ on the left-hand side menu.
 2. Select the ‘CHOOSE’ button of the template of the service you would like to create.

-!!! info
+!!! tip
-    Hint: You can choose a Node.js for Frontends, or for Backends and APIs in Node.Js or C#.
+    You can choose a Node.js for Frontends, or for Backends and APIs in Node.Js or C#.

 ### Entering Component Information